North Liberty Youth Council

 Participation in the North Liberty Youth Council requires around three to six hours of service each month.
 This includes attending Youth Council meetings, participating in group service projects and planning and hosting Youth Council‐sponsored community engagement events and programs throughout the year.

-Youth Council applications are accepted on a rolling basis while vacancies remain.
-Participation is open to students in grades 9 through 12.
+Participation is open to students who will be in high school in the 2024-2025 school year.
 Public, private and home school students who live in North Liberty or attend school in North Liberty are eligible to apply.

 We aim to be representative of the diversity of backgrounds, experiences and perspectives of the youth of North Liberty, so please take a moment to fill out our application to let us know who you are, what you’re passionate about and why you want to join the Youth Council.